-Objective 4: Ensure cooperation between public authorities dealing with related matters. financial mar authorities aim related regula coordinated authorities.
-Als the application ket authorities as to ensure that he ations/legislations way by the so, to ensure a co n of REMIT and Ma competent national and other relevant REMIT, MAR and other are applied in a concerned relevant onsistent approach is AR provisions. practices among public Expected results Increased integ markets. rity and transparen ncy of wholesale energy Indicators Latest result Target Year N Means and frequency of verification Number of large scale non- statutory meetings (ESMA, financial authorities, PPATs/OMPs, other entities) n/a 4/year Annual Main autouta
+Objective 4: Ensure cooperation between public authorities dealing with related matters.
+The cooperation with ESMA, competent national financial market authorities and other relevant authorities aims to ensure that REMIT, MAR and other related regulations/legislations are applied in a coordinated way by the concerned relevant authorities.
+Also, to ensure a consistent approach is the application of REMIT and MAR provisions.
+It also aims at disseminating best practices among public authorities.
+(Priority level 1B) Expected results Increased integrity and transparency of wholesale energy markets.
+Indicators Latest result Target Year N Means and frequency of verification Number of large scale non- statutory meetings (ESMA, financial authorities, PPATs/OMPs, other entities) Year N-2: 4 4/year Annual